ettelliWcelA/purerecipeai/README.md

-Privacy Policy for PureRecipe AI
+PureRecipe AI Privacy Policy

-Last updated: April 2026
+Last Updated: May 2026

-PureRecipe AI is a Chrome extension that helps users clean recipe webpages.

-**Data Collection**
-- We do not collect any personal information.
-- Your AI API key (Grok, OpenAI, or Claude) is stored **locally** on your device only and is never sent to our servers.
-- When you use the extension, we temporarily read the content of the current webpage **only** to extract the recipe.
-This data is processed client-side and is not stored or transmitted anywhere.
-- Pro status (activated after payment) is stored locally on your device.

-**Payments**
-Payments are processed securely by Stripe.
-We do not receive or store your payment information.
+1. Information We Collect
+PureRecipe AI is designed to work with minimal data.
+We do not require account creation or email registration.
+We collect the text content of recipe webpages only when you click the "Clean" button.

+2. How We Use Data
+The extracted text is transmitted via an encrypted connection to a secure proxy server to be processed by Gemini AI.
+This is used solely to identify and format ingredients and instructions.

-**No Data Sharing**
+3. Data Retention
-We do not sell, rent, or share any user data with third parties.

-**Contact**
-If you have any questions, feel free to reach out via X (@AlecBuildsAI).

-This policy may be updated occasionally.
+We do not store recipe text, processed results, or user metadata on our servers.
+All processing is ephemeral.
+Local settings (like your Pro status and daily clean count) are stored locally on your device using Chrome's storage.local API.

+4. Third-Party Services
+We use Google Gemini for AI processing and Cloudflare for secure proxying.
+These services do not receive any personally identifiable information from PureRecipe AI.